Your cart looks a little empty!Continue Shopping

 Do You Chill Red Wine?
-Ditch Conventional Wine Wisdom
+Ditch Conventional Wine Wisdom and Discover the Truth

 Picture this.
 It’s a blisteringly hot summer’s day and you’re out to lunch.
-You’ve ordered a fillet of steak and you need a wine to pair with it.
+You’ve ordered a filet of steak and you need a wine to pair with it.
 Will you pair it with an oaky white wine, like Chardonnay?
 Get a classic red but pine for a frozen cocktail?
 Or forgo the vino altogether?

 What you really want is a red wine that’s fruity yet cold enough to save you from the heat.
 But, do you chill red wine?
 Isn’t that against the rules?

 In this article we guide you through the ins and outs of chilled red wine, from how to pick a chillable red to how to serve it at the perfect temperature.

 Rewriting the Wine Rules: Should Red Wine Be Chilled?

 Once upon a time the general consensus was that white wine is best served cool and red wine is best at room temperature.
 However, as we all grow wiser and more informed (thanks internet), we now know that this is simply not true.

 First off, room temp varies in every climate.
 A Chicago room temp in winter is different from a Los Angeles room temp in winter, not to mention the fluctuations that come with heating and air conditioning.